msanchez-ayala/google_maps/README.md

 The objective of this project is to collect the "best trip" information from the Google Maps API every 5 minutes for one week from 1) my apartment to my girlfriend's and 2) her apartment to mine.
 I have built an ETL pipeline and a simple dashboard to visualize the results.
+The pipeline is discussed in the README within `/src/etl`.

 ## Dashboard